icheung487/NYC_Citibike_Challenge/README.md

 * User Type:
   * Most of the customers are subscribers which is key to knowing that we have returning customers.
 Also, when looking at the gender breakdown, we know that men are our subscribera, which was obvious from the above gender breakdown.
 This is an opportunity to learn and discover how we can attract more women in Des Moines since this would be key to growing the business.
+  * It seems that most of the riders tend to utilize the service most heavily from Monday to Friday.
+Thsi poses another opportunity to find ways to attract new customers that are just visiting the town for the weekend.
  ![image](https://github.com/icheung487/NYC_Citibike_Challenge/blob/main/Annual%20Subscribers.png)
  ![image](https://github.com/icheung487/NYC_Citibike_Challenge/blob/main/User%20Type%20by%20Gender.png)
  * Peak Times:
-  * If we are looking at times to have maintenance or lower the employee count, we can look at early in the morning or later in the evening.
-Our peak times are within 7am - 7pm.
-This is a clear indication that we would need to have more staff during these hours.
+  * If we are looking at times to have maintenance done on bikes or lower the employee count, we can look at early in the morning or later in the evening.
+Our peak times are within 7am - 7pm, which is a clear indication that we would need to have more staff during these hours.
 ![image](https://github.com/icheung487/NYC_Citibike_Challenge/blob/main/Peak%20Hours%20in%20August.png)

 * Checkout Times